ReadabilityLOL/FAIL/README.md

 # Flawed Aggregator of Inconsequential Links
 This is an rss feed I made to learn Flask.
-Please do not actually use this.
+I used [Vercel](https://vercel.com) to host it.
 The font used is Handlee by Joe Prince.

-## To future users:
-Please don't use my project.

-## To future employers:
-My project is awesome and you should hire me.

-## To future vandalists:
-Please don't hack my project.
+Currently, it cannot save rss feeds past one session, so it's not advised to use it, but in the future, I might add cookies so it can save rss feeds to the device.